-Interest expense, net, decreased \$4.4 million for the quarter, from the comparable period in the prior year.
-This decrease was due primarily to (i) the payoff of the Second Lien Term Loan with IPO proceeds in fiscal 2014, (ii) the 2014 Refinancing, which reduced the interest rates on our debt, and (iii) \$15.0 million of payments on the 2014 Revolver in the first quarter of 2015.
+For the quarter, interest expense, net, decreased \$4.7 million from the comparable period of the prior year.
+Year-to-date, interest expense, net, decreased \$9.1 million from the comparable period of the prior year.
+These decreases were due primarily to (i) the payoff of the Second Lien Term Loan with IPO proceeds in fiscal 2014, (ii) the 2014 Refinancing, which reduced the interest rates on our debt, and (iii) \$30.0 million of pre-payments on the 2014 Revolver in the twenty-six weeks ended July 1, 2015.